 In today’s guide lets jump into Docker Container or containerization technology.
-It is an open source software which helps to set up with Container as a service (CaaS).
+It is an open-source software which helps to set up with Container as a Service (CaaS).
 It will covert the operating system as a virtualization platform to run with N numbers of Containers.

-- How to install Docker on Red Hat Enterprise and CentOS Linux 7
+- Install Docker on Red Hat Enterprise and CentOS Linux 7

 - Search for Docker images and launch a container

-- How to connect Docker containers and expose the network
+- Connect Docker containers and expose the network

 - How to manage Docker containers

 There are two different editions available.
 They are

 - Community Edition (CE)

 - Enterprise Edition (EE)

 Docker CE is free to use, Our setup will use with CE.
 Docker EE is same as CE, but it included with commercial support.

 Now you may ask what is Container?